 TeamViewer provides an ID and password which can be used to take control of your system.
-However, signing up for a free user lets you store these credentials, and quickly connect to a system without the hassle of typing it every time.
+However, signing up as a free user lets you store these credentials and quickly connect to a system without the hassle of typing it every time.

 2. Recording a session

-You can always record a TeamViewer session for a later access or for the records.
-Once you are connected to TeamViewer, navigate to Extras in the Toolbar and you will find the option to start, pause and stop recording.
-Once a recording is done, you are prompted to save it.
+You can always record a TeamViewer session for later access or the records.
+Once connected to TeamViewer, navigate to Extras in the Toolbar, and you will find the option to start, pause and stop recording.

 3. Multiple Sessions support

-TeamViewer supports multiple sessions simultaneously, you can take control of a second system without being disconnected from the first one.
-Click on the + sign in the top left corner to add another machine.
+TeamViewer supports multiple sessions simultaneously; you can take control of a second system without being disconnected from the first one.
 For IT support people, this can be very useful.

 4. Easy file transfer

 You can share a file by selecting File Transfer from the TeamViewer toolbar.
-You can either select the file which you want to share, or drag and drop a file using option File box.
-This is important since you can push an application to the target machine and install it without having a physical access.
+You can either select the file which you want to share or drag and drop a file using the option File box.
+This is important since you can push an application to the target machine and install it without having physical access.